 Description Changes the selection algorithm for the specified object group.
-An object group's selection algorithm determines how the naming service directs client requests to object group members (see "Selection algorithms" on page 117).
+An object group's selection algorithm determines how the naming service directs client requests to object group members (see "Selection algorithms" on page 120).

--type Specifies the object group's selection algorithm with one selection-po of the following values:
+-type Specifies the object group's selection algorithm with one of selection-po the following values: